peyloading/E01a-Control-Structues/README.md

 Let's start writing some Python code!
 This is the first set of exercises for MSCH-C220; they should give you the tools to build your first game.

 *The computers in LI 503 should have Python, VS Code, and git already installed.
-This information is for installing these on your own computer*
+These links are provided for installing those applications on your own computer:*

 In order to complete the exercise, you will need to do the following: